 What pre-workout has the most caffeine?

-Hooligan Pre-Workout by Apollon Nutrition contains a whopping 600mg of caffeine, along with 7g of L-Citrulline.
+Hooligan Pre-Workout by Apollon Nutrition contains a whopping 650 mg of caffeine, along with a few other stimulants such as theobromine.
 However, it seems like a new pre-workout comes out every day with even higher caffeine content.

 Does creatine affect sleep?